 Risk Factors Associated with this Condition

-The risk factors associated with vascular dementia are the same as those seen in cardiac issues.
+The risk factors associated with vascular dementia are the following:

 - Age: People above 60 are at a higher risk.

-- Family history: A family history of heart complications with heart attacks can be an issue.
+- Family history: A family history of heart attacks or brain strokes can increase the risk.